 As of July 1, 2017, the TN Department of Education has revised disability standards.
 The standards and their definitions can be found on the Department's website at http://tn.gov/education/article/special-education-evaluation-eligibility

-If you suspect that a child you know may have a disability and is not receiving special education services, please contact Michelle Woodard at (615) 374-2193.
+If you suspect that a child you know between the ages of 3 and 21 may have a disability and is not receiving special education services, please contact Michelle Woodard, Special Education Supervisor at (615) 374-2193.

-Children from birth to age 3 who are suspected of having a disability should be referred to Tennessee's Early Intervention Services (TEIS).
-Trousdale County's service coordinator is Cindy Willard, and she can be reached at (931) 528-1623.
+Children from birth up to age 3 who are suspected of having a disability should be referred to Tennessee's Early Intervention Services (TEIS).
+Trousdale County's service coordinators are Diane Brewington, David Mutchmore, and Cindy Willard, and either of them can be reached at (931) 528-1623.
 You can also find more information on the TEIS website, http://www.tn.gov/education/teis/parent_info.shtml